Wines – A Glass or the Bottle?

 Or maybe it is enjoyable just for one glass……..but you still PAY THE PRICE OF THE FULL BOTTLE.

 On the other end of the spectrum, elegant or balanced wines don’t make you stop and think – you (and your palate) just want more.

 So, what is the purpose behind these wines such as those that are unapproachable (in terms of taste and price)?

 This leads to my following position about these “reviewed” wines.

 The beauty in wines is the diversification and the all pleasure as a result of trying them.
-“Emotions” it is – we like the wines or we don’t like the wines, and that is as it should remain.
+“Emotions” it is – we like the wine, or we don’t like it, and that is as it should remain.

-What matters most is your satisfaction and the pleasure you experience, and how well you connect with the wines.
+What matters most is your satisfaction and the pleasure you are experiencing, and how well you connect with the wines.

-What we must remember is that all of these people (some of whom who purport to know better) don’t have the same genes as one another, so wines taste differently to each others as well.
+What we must remember is that all of these people (some of whom who purport to know better) don’t have the same genes, so wines taste differently to each other’s as well.
 The individual wine drinker needs to develop a sense of his own preferences and his own taste.
 A person should purchase and drink what he enjoys, rather than simply on reviews and predictions.

 So why give the benefit of the doubt?

 Now more than ever, very few people can afford these wines that are supposedly intended for aging and even less to drink them.
 How many of us can say we have tried some 1961 or 1975…very few, being that they are rare and very expensive.